Crumbs350/Sansui-AU-717-Rebuild/README.md

 ### Replacement Parts and a Plan
 * See below for plan
 * Parts list used.
 [TODO add reference]()
+* source of the parts list outlined in Bill of Materials section below

 ### Tools
 * wrap all but the tip of a small screwdriver with electrical tape to use to adjust amp offset and bias